jcyesc/linux-kernel-development-101/labs/kernel-intro/ch24-signals/modify_signal_handler/README.md

 $ ssh pi@192.168.2.2
 $ gcc -o lab_handler_userspace lab_handler_userspace.c
 $ ./lab_handler_userspace
-Process 1063 has installed the handler for signal 2 waiting to be modified by lab_handler module. waiting to be modified by lab_handler module.
+Process 1032 has installed the handler for signal 2 Waiting to be modified by lab_handler module.
-^C
-^C
-^C
-^C
+Waiting to be modified by lab_handler module.
+Waiting to be modified by lab_handler module.
+Waiting to be modified by lab_handler module.
+Waiting to be modified by lab_handler module.
+Waiting to be modified by lab_handler module.
+Waiting to be modified by lab_handler module.
+^CProcess 1032 received signal 2
+Waiting to be modified by lab_handler module.
+^CProcess 1032 received signal 2
+Waiting to be modified by lab_handler module.
+^CProcess 1032 received signal 2
+Waiting to be modified by lab_handler module.
+^CProcess 1032 received signal 2
+Waiting to be modified by lab_handler module.
+^CProcess 1032 received signal 2
+Waiting to be modified by lab_handler module.
-waiting to be modified by lab_handler module.
+Waiting to be modified by lab_handler module.
-^C
-waiting to be modified by lab_handler module. waiting to be modified by lab_handler module. waiting to be modified by lab_handler module.
+Waiting to be modified by lab_handler module. waiting to be modified by lab_handler module. waiting to be modified by lab_handler module. waiting to be modified by lab_handler module. waiting to be modified by lab_handler module.